bsingh23/FortiOS-Python/Fortinet firewall object script/README.md

 But many time published list from Vendors for e.g. Microsoft is quite long and adding the address manually to the firewall is a  tedious task.
 This script will take input of IP-Address from users and will creates the necessary Fortigate commands.

-Script will take the filename (list which conatins IP-Address) from user annd will generate a new file that will contain the Fortigate commands. for e.g.
+Script will take the filename (list which conatins IP-Address) from user and will generate a new file that will contain the Fortigate commands. for e.g.

 python3 fortinet_firewall_address.py